 Keep the following in mind when sketching a survey path:

-• A survey plan must contain at least two points—one to represent the start and one to represent the end of a survey path.
+- A survey plan must contain at least two points—one to represent the start and one to represent the end of the survey path.

-• A survey must be performed continuously without stopping or pausing.
+- A survey must be completed continuously without stopping or pausing.
 Sketch a path that is at least 10 meters (30 feet) long and can be recorded in three minutes or less to reduce the chances of mistakes or interruptions.

 To plan a survey using IPS Setup, complete the following steps: